| History of All Points North Model Railroad Club - APN

 membership.
 The contractor was told we would let him know

 as soon as the funds were in hand to complete the project.
+In August, the stake pledges and

 final assessments were received in the treasury, and the